Annual 5K Raises Funds for Patient Programs

 Because, as the event’s tagline one year admitted, cancer affects us all.
 And on June 25, it united us all.

-“Every year it is a tremendous, heartwarming experience,” said Paul Hesketh, MD, Director of the Lahey Hospital & Medical Center’s Sophia Gordon Cancer Center and chair of Lahey Health Cancer Institute, the umbrella organization integrating cancer services across the Lahey Health system.
+“Every year it is a tremendous, heartwarming experience,” said Paul Hesketh, MD, Director of the Lahey Hospital & Medical Center’s Sophia Gordon Cancer Center and chair of Lahey Cancer Institute, the umbrella organization integrating cancer services across the four hospitals.

 The spirit of the event is just what its founders imagined 11 years ago.
 But just as critically now, added Hesketh, “It supports activities that improve the quality of life and experience of cancer patients and their families as they go through this difficult journey.”